ws111994/Guide-to-Notion/docs/task1.md

 ---

 _Have some problems following the steps?
-Head to our [Troubleshooting page](https://ws111994.github.io/lost-ark-studio/docs/troubleshooting/)._
+Head to our [FAQ page](https://ws111994.github.io/lost-ark-studio/docs/troubleshooting/)._

 _Encounter some unfamiliar terms?
 Head to our [Glossary page](https://ws111994.github.io/lost-ark-studio/docs/glossary/)._